Long-distance distribution of atom-photon entanglement based on a cavity-free cold atomic ensemble: Results

 \section{Results}

-\paragraph{Long-distance atom-photon entanglement} Based on all the aforementioned setups and methods, we can now characterize atom–photon entanglement over telecom fibers by recording interference fringes at lengths $L$ of 10 m, 5 km, 10 km and 20 km, a local measurement with $L$ = 10 m for 780-nm photon transmission is also provided.
+\paragraph{Long-distance atom-photon entanglement} Based on all the aforementioned setups and methods {and with the aid of a high-efficiency polarization-independent (PI) QFC module (see End matter PIQFC module)}, we can now distribute atom–photon entanglement over telecom fibers and record interference fringes at lengths $L$ of 10 m, 5 km, 10 km and 20 km, a local measurement with $L$ = 10 m for 780-nm photon transmission is also provided ({end excitation probability 0.9\% }).
 Notice that a single-trip readout delay is implemented here: the atomic state is read out immediately upon photon-detection events.
 The related results are shown in Table \ref{table1}.

-Usually, to have a low two-photon excitation probability, the excitation efficiency is set to very low (only around 1\% for local measurement).
-In other words, atom-photon interference visibility improves as excitation efficiency decreases.
-As is shown in the Table \ref{table1}, in the telecom measurement with $L$ = 10 m, we slightly reduce the excitation efficiency to see whether it is still the case but only to find that the upper bound of visibility is limited by the signal-to-noise ratio (SNR) of the write-out photons as SNR is proportional to the excitation efficiency.
-For measurement with $L$ = 5 km and 10 km, we set the excitation efficiency back to around 1\%, while for measurement with longer fibers we even set the efficiency a bit higher to get more events despite with slightly reduced visibilities.

-In general, the measurement in superposition basis shows a lower visibility and faster decay compared to that in the eigenbasis, which is attributed to two factors.
+Usually, to have a low two-photon events, the excitation {probability, defined as the probability of a photon scattered into the fiber with one excitation try} is set to very low (only around 1\%-2\%).
+As is shown in the Table \ref{table1}, only for $L$ = 20 km, the excitation {probability} is set a bit higher to get more events despite with slightly reduced visibilities.
+In general, the measurement in superposition basis shows a lower visibility and faster decay compared to that in the eigen basis, which is attributed to two factors.
 The first is the imperfect Raman state transfer, even the power of the Raman beam is locked (drift far below 1\%), the guiding field introduces a small two-photon detuning for the Raman transfer.
 This results in a $\sim$1.5\% drop in visibility when measured locally.
 The second contribution arises from imperfect magnetic-field control: because the interference is read out via Larmor precession, any field instability directly degrades the visibility.